 About App Sandbox

 A non-sandboxed app has the full rights of the user who is running that app, and can access any resources that the user can access.
-If that app or the frameworks it is linked against contain security holes, an attacker can potentially exploit those holes to take control of that app, and in doing so, the attacker gains the ability to do anything that the user can do.
+If that app or any framework it is linked against contain security holes, an attacker can potentially exploit those holes to take control of that app, and in doing so, the attacker gains the ability to do anything that the user can do.

 App Sandbox enables you to describe how your app interacts with the system.
 The system then grants your app the access it needs to get its job done, and no more.

 App Sandbox allows the user to transparently grant your app additional access by way of Open and Save dialogs, drag and drop, and other familiar user interactions.

 App Sandbox is not a silver bullet.
 Apps can still be compromised, and a compromised app can still do damage.
 But the scope of potential damage is severely limited when an app is restricted to the minimum set of privileges it needs to get its job done.